 This will further add a blur to the image reflection.

-Step 7: Add Water Ripples
+Step 7: Add Water Ripples To The Reflection

 The final effect we can use to make the reflection appear like water is to add a ripple effect.
-Ensure you select the duplicated layer in the Layers panel and head to Filter > Distort > Ripple.
+Ensure you select the duplicated layer in the Layers Panel and head to Filter > Distort > Ripple.

 The resulting image looks like a scene reflected in moving water.